brianL96/takeout/README.md

 React on the frontend.
 Tailwind for styling.
 ChartJS for charts.

 ## Running The Project:
-Very simple because this is just a frontend application.
-Just navigate into the root folder and on a command line run the following two commands:
+Very simple because this is currently a frontend application only.
+Navigate the root folder and in the command line run the following two commands:
 >npm install
 >npm run dev